rednblack99/Sprite_Zero/README.md

 As a user
 So that I am safe
 I cannot create an account if I am under 16 years old

+As an admin
+So I have the information I need to create a new user A User cannot ommit any details when signing up to Singletons.

+As a user
+So my profile displays my name
+I can submit my name details

+As a user
+So my profile displays my age
+I can submit my age details

+As a user
+So my profile displays my interests
+I can submit my interests

+As a user
+So my profile has a link to a photo
+I can submit a URL link

+As a user
+So my profile has a description
+I can submit a description

+As a user
+So my profile displays my availability
+I can submit my availability

+As a user
+So I can keep my profile details current
+I can update any of them

+As a user
+So I can leave Singletons if I want to
+I can delete my profile page and account

+As an admin
+So non-Singletons cannot view User's profiles
+They must have an account

 ```